Psychology Intermediate

 4. Minimum viable form fields

-Each additional form field reduces completion rate by approximately 3–10%.
+Each additional form field reduces completion rate by approximately 3–10% (Baymard Institute and HubSpot research).
 Only ask for what you need at the point of conversion.
-You can collect more data later.
+Phone number fields reduce completion by 5–10% when not required.
+Company size and job title dropdowns reduce lead quality — collect them post-conversion via enrichment tools.

 5. Plain language